gaursagar21/drinkMoreWater/README.md

 - I've divided the day into 3 5-hour windows `9 am to 12 pm`, `1 pm to 6 pm` and finally `7 pm to 11 pm`.
 - When the lambda is triggered in the last window, it resets the Eventbridge rule to trigger the next day at 8 am.

+PS.
+The bot tweets in my timezone (IST)

 ## How to Run?
 This code won't be enough to create a similar bot.
 Some setup of AWS features, as well as registering for a Twitter developer account would be required to run it properly.